alhajee/ckan/doc/contributing/pull-requests.rst

 #.
 Send a pull request

    Once your work on a branch is complete and is ready to be merged into the master branch, `create a pull request on GitHub`_.
-A member of the CKAN team will review your work and provide feedback on the pull request page.
+A member of the FMLD team will review your work and provide feedback on the pull request page.
    The reviewer may ask you to make some changes.
-Once your pull request has passed the review, the reviewer will merge your code into the master branch and it will become part of CKAN!
+Once your pull request has passed the review, the reviewer will merge your code into the master branch and it will become part of FMLD!

    When submitting a pull request: